pvillela/rust-bench-diff/src/lib3-model.md

    A couple of points to notice about this model:

    - λ<sub>1</sub> and λ<sub>2</sub> can't be determined independently of α.
 If we multiply λ<sub>1</sub> and λ<sub>2</sub> by a constant factor r and divide α by the same factor, we end up with an exactly equivalent model.
 Nonetheless, the ratio λ<sub>1</sub>/λ<sub>2</sub> remains the same regardless of the multiplier r, so the model is useful to reason about the ratio of the function latencies or, equivalently, the difference of the logarithm of the latencies.
+     - This spurious degree of freedom in the model can be removed, without loss of generality, by assuming the lowest value of α(t) is 1 = A<sub>L</sub>.
    - As a log-normally distributed random variable, β(t) can take arbitrarily small positive values, which implies that the function latencies can take arbitrarily small values.
 That is clearly not 100% realistic.
 It is, however, a reasonable approximation of reality, especially when σ is close to 0, in which case the values of β(t) are clustered around 1.

 7. Let **mean_diff_ln** be the sample mean difference between the natural logarithms of the observed latencies.